PM Modi inaugurates Zojila project in Leh: All you need to know about India’s longest tunnel

 Prime Minister Narendra Modi on Saturday inaugurated the Rs 6,809 crore Zojila tunnel project in Jammu and Kashmir’s Leh kickstarting the work for India’s longest tunnel and Asia’a longest and strategic bi-directional tunnel, which will provide all-weather connectivity between Jammu and Kashmir’s Srinagar, Kargil and Leh.
 The project will be finished within five years.
 “Zojila project will be completed in five years, but I have asked the concerned ministry to look into ways to reduce the time for completion of this project,” Modi said.
 “It (tunnel) will lead to all-round economic and socio-cultural integration of these regions.
 It also has immense strategic importance,” he added.

 The Cabinet Committee on Economic Affairs chaired by PM Modi had in January this year, approved the construction of the tunnel in the state, keeping in mind that Srinagar, Kargil and Leh remain cut-off from the rest of the world due to heavy snowfall during winters (December to April).
-The project will reduce the travel time between Srinagar and Leh to 15 minutes from the current 3.5 hours.
+The project will reduce the time taken to cross the Zojila pass from the present three and a half hours to just fifteen minutes, PMO tweeted on Friday.
+As per Google Maps, it takes around ten hours to cover the distance between Srinagar and Leh.

+The construction of this tunnel will provide all-weather connectivity between Srinagar, Kargil and Leh.
+It will cut down the time taken to cross the Zojila pass from the present three and a half hours, to just fifteen minutes.

 Follow Narendra Modi in Kashmir LIVE